 The nutrition and dietetics concentration requires 67 semester hours.
-This concentration meets requirements of the Commission on Accreditation of Dietetics Education of the American Dietetic Association and fulfills one of the steps necessary to become a Registered Dietitian.
+This concentration meets requirements of the Academy of Nutrition and Dietetics' Accreditation Council for Education in Nutrition and Dietetics and fulfills one of the steps necessary to become a Registered Dietitian.
 A grade point average of 3.0 on at least 30 credit hours is required for admission to the nutrition and dietetics concentration; specific courses, including human nutrition (FACS 111), chemistry (CHEM 105), biology (BIOL 131), and mathematics (MATH 116), require a minimum grade of "C" or higher and should be a part of these 30 credit hours.
-Students must have an ACT composite score of \geq 20 or SAT (CR+M) of \geq 950.
-Additional information on the admission process and becoming a Registered Dietitian is available on the program website (www.wku.edu/dietetics).
+Students must have an ACT composite score of ≥ 20 or SAT (CR+M) of ≥ 950.
+Additional information on the admission process and becoming a Registered Dietitian is available on the program website (www.wku.edu/facs/dietetics).
 This concentration helps prepare students for careers in medical nutrition therapy, sports nutrition and wellness, hospital and school food service, public health nutrition, extension services, research, pharmaceutical sales, and private practice.
 In addition to the common core courses indicated for the major, this concentration requires FACS 261, 361, 362, 365, 461, 462, 464, AH 290, CHEM 304, and one elective selected with the advisor.
 General education courses in support of this concentration include ECON 150, PSY 100, SOCL 100, MATH 116, CHEM 105, 106, 107, 108, BIOL 131, 207 and 208.